 - Carefully add the beer to the baking dish.

 - Bake for 30-35 minutes until the cabbage is browned and tender.

 - When cool enough to touch, chop the cabbage roughly.

 - Meanwhile, arrange rolls on a clean work surface and line with cheese.

 - Spoon the brats, onions, peppers, and chopped cabbage into the rolls and wrap each tightly in foil.

-- When ready to grill, preheat the grilled and toss the sandwiches, still in their foil wrapper, on to heat through and melt the cheese.
+- When ready to grill, preheat the grilled and toss the sandwiches on to heat through and melt the cheese.

 - Alternatively, bake in the oven at 350 degrees until the sandwiches are heated through and the cheese is melted.

 - Peel back the foil and devour.